valgaug/Qudini-front-end-test/readme.md

 The new Queues screen feature should have the following capabilities:
 - Ability to list the current customers within a Queue.
     - This has been partially implemented.
-- Make a request to the Qudini API and display the list of customers along with their expected time.
+- Make a request to the Qudini Mock API and display the list of customers along with their expected time.
     - A <Customer /> component was created by the previous engineer which you can use to render the content.
 - Fetch the profile image of the customer using the Gravatar Image request API ( https://en.gravatar.com/site/implement/images).
-- Ability to filter the list of returned customers using a text component above the list.
+- Ability to filter the list of returned customers using a text input component above the list.
 - Ability to refresh the list of customers every 30 seconds.

 We would like to see the following practised within the implementation: